temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

     pizzaWorkflowID);
 ```

 These Workflows could be started in separate files and even run on separate machines.
-For the sake of Simplicity they are combined in this exercise.
+For the sake of simplicity, they are combined in this exercise.

 To start both Workflows, run the following commands _once_:

-1. In another terminal, run the command `mvn exec:java -Dexec.mainClass="sendingsignalsexternal.Starter"` to start both Workflows.
+1. In another terminal, run the command `mvn exec:java -Dexec.mainClass="sendingsignalsexternal.Starter"` to start both Workflows
    1. If you're in the GitPod environment, you can run `ex1st`
    1. You should receive some logging from your Worker along these lines when the Workflow has finished:
    ```bash